Menu

 The purposes of this policy are threefold:

-• To outline procedures and practice for pupils in a COVID19 instructed self-isolation, who are otherwise fit and healthy enough to continue with their academic learning.
+• To outline procedures and practice for pupils who are not able to be in school due to circumstances out of their for any reason, who are otherwise fit and healthy enough to continue with their academic learning.

 • To outline procedures and practice for staff in self-isolation, who are otherwise fit and healthy enough, to continue with teaching, setting, marking and feeding back on pupil work as part of a normal academic process.